 Mariglia is a member of the Manille group, and clearly shares an etymology with the members of that group: Manille, Manillen, Malilla, et cetera.
-It is known, at least according to some of the popular literature, in Sardinia as Sardinian Bridge.
-It is by far at its most popular in the North of the island, in and around Sassari.
+It is known, at least according to some of the popular literature, in Sardinia as Sardinian Bridge.1 It is by far at its most popular in the North of the island, in and around Sassari.
 Also in the North, it’s attested in Olbia and Nuoro.

 The game is played with a standard Italian 40-card deck.
-The game is, or has been, commonly played with either the sarde (Sardinian) style deck or the genovesi (Genoese) pack; the Genoese, however, seems more common, especially at the tournament level.
+The game is, or has been, commonly played with either the sarde (Sardinian) style deck or the genovesi (Genoese) pack2; the Genoese, however, seems more common, especially at the tournament level.
 It’s played by four, in two fixed teams.